Survey of Employment, Payrolls and Hours (SEPH)

 The program's target population is composed of all businesses in Canada that have at least one employee and, thus issued at least one payroll deduction remittance during the reference month.
 Excluded are businesses that are primarily involved in agriculture, fishing and trapping, private household services, religious organizations, international and other extraterritorial public administration and military personnel of defence services.

-The BPS questionnaire was developed and tested by a multi-disciplinary team made of participants from Labour Statistics Division, survey operations, systems, and methodology.
-The questionnaire was prescribed, according to Section 7 of the Statistics Act, and approved by the Chief Statistician.
+The electronic questionnaires (education and non-education versions) were last revised in 2019.
+At the same time, the paper questionnaires were eliminated.
+Testing was conducted by the Questionnaire Design Resource Centre (QDRC) with respondents.
+The electronic questionnaire was prescribed, according to Section 7 of the Statistics Act, and approved by the Chief Statistician.
 Data collection for the BPS is fully integrated into the Business Collection Portal of Statistics Canada.

 Two of the variables of interest are collected by census method: total number of employees for the last pay period of the month and gross monthly payrolls are extracted monthly from the Canada Revenue Agency Payroll Deduction (PD7) administrative source.
 The payroll deduction source includes all employers with remittances for employee income taxes, CPP/QPP, and Employment Insurance contributions.

 Payroll Deduction data are spread across provinces and industry using the enterprise profile in the Statistics Canada Business Register.
 The Business Register (BR), is a list of all businesses in Canada, updated each month by Statistics Canada, using data from various surveys, business profiling and administrative data.